-JPEG compression: it requires Fermi or Kepler architecture.
+JPEG compression: it requires Fermi architecture or newer (Kepler, Maxwell, Pascal, Volta).
 Depending on the image size and required processing time, the number of shader processor units available on the GPU is important.
 Most part of the algorithm is performed on the CUDA processors, but the shader processors units are used in the last step of the calculation.
 Each shader can process about 90 million pixels per second.

 Number of shader processors are listed below for the various Nvidia products under the SM column.
 According to our tests, 400, 500 or 600 series have shader processors that are delivering about the same performances.

 Example or performance using some Nvidia products for JPEG compression: